HellsJanitor/I-Am-Legend-v1.0/README.md

 >[!TIP]
 >EAC must be DISABLED.
+>DO NOT DELETE THE EXISTING MODS FOLDER IN YOUR GAME DIRECTORY.
+It contains a file that is essential for the mod to run.
 >The download .zip file contains a folder called `\Mods`.
 You can either:
 >1.
 Copy this folder into your game directory, usually `C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die`
 >2.
 Copy the folder into `%AppData%\Roaming\7DaysToDie`